GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 <img src="https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2001.png" width="65%">

-# Deploying the nginx Ingress Controller
+# Deploying the Nginx Ingress Controller

 Kubernetes platform allows for administrators to bring their own Ingress Controllers instead of using the cloud provider's built-in offering.

-The Nginx controller, deployed as a service, must be exposed for external access.
-This is done using service `Type: LoadBalancer` on the nginx controller service.
-On GKE, this creates a Google Cloud L4 (TCP) load balancer with nginx controller service as a backend.
-Google Cloud also creates the appropriate firewall rules within the service's VPC to allow web HTTP(S) traffic to the load balancer frontend IP address.
-Here is a basic flow of the nginx ingress solution on GKE.
+The Nginx controller, deployed as a Service, must be exposed for external access.
+This is done using Service `Type: LoadBalancer` on the Nginx controller service.
+On Kubernetes Engine, this creates a Google Cloud L4 (TCP) load balancer with Nginx controller Service as a backend.
+Google Cloud also creates the appropriate firewall rules within the Service's VPC to allow web HTTP(S) traffic to the load balancer frontend IP address.
+Here is a basic flow of the Nginx ingress solution on Kubernetes Engine.

-## Nginx Ingress Controller on GKE
+## Nginx Ingress Controller on Kubernetes Engine

 <img src="https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2002.png" width="65%">

-From the Cloud Shell, let us deploy an Nginx controller and service.
+From the Cloud Shell, deploy an Nginx controller Deployment and Service by running the following command:

 	kubectl apply -f ingress-nginx.yaml

 	service "ingress-nginx" created
 	deployment "ingress-nginx" created

 Wait a few moments while the GCP L4 Load Balancer gets deployed.
-Confirm that the `ingress-nginx` Service has been deployed and that you have an external IP address associated with the service (recall we configured the ingress-nginx with `ServiceType: LoadBalancer`)
+Confirm that the `ingress-nginx` Service has been deployed and that you have an external IP address associated with the service (recall we configured the `ingress-nginx` with `ServiceType: LoadBalancer`).
+Run the following command:

 	kubectl get service ingress-nginx